 The catch: the technology behind the patch didn’t exist yet, and the company had an aggressive timeline for development.
 Continuum assembled a team of ethnographers, designers, and engineers to help Insulet bring this revolutionary medical solution to the market.

 A Pain-Free Alternative

 Infusion pumps aren’t just bulky or embarrassing; they’re painful.
-Worn on the waist, an infusion pump attaches via a set of tubes to a cannula, and the pain caused by inserting the cannula into the abdomen deterred many people from insulin pump therapy.
+Worn on the waist, an infusion pump attaches via a set of tubes to a cannula, and the pain caused by inserting the cannula into the abdomen deters many people from insulin pump therapy.
 The miniaturized pump mechanism for the OmniPod patch our team developed includes an automatic cannula insertion process that is not only technologically groundbreaking, but also virtually painless.
-(And there’s not a syringe in sight!)

 In just 9 months our team took the client’s concept from napkin sketch to a Prova works-like prototype

 In another six months, we delivered a looks-like, works-like Alpha prototype for clinical testing and 510(k) submission.